Norman Z. McLeod

-Norman Zenos McLeod (September 20, 1898 – January 27, 1964) was an American film director, screenwriter and cartoonist.
+Norman Zenos McLeod (September 20, 1898 – January 27, 1964) was an American film director.

 McLeod's most acclaimed work was made in collaboration with major comic performers of the 1930s, and included such films as the first original Marx Brothers comedies Monkey Business (1931) and Horse Feathers (1932), the most acclaimed W.C.
 Fields film It's a Gift (1934), the Danny Kaye vehicle The Secret Life of Walter Mitty (1947), and The Paleface starring Bob Hope (1948).
-He also directed the first two installments of theTopper franchise.
+He also directed the first two installments of the Topper franchise.